 Love to all X

-(To my 2 regular readers: you’ll notice I’m playing around with the title to see what works best to attract more readers.
-If you have any ideas about a good title for this weekly post please do leave them in the comments at the bottom.
+(To my readers: you’ll notice I’ve been playing around with the title.
+If you have any other ideas about a better title for this weekly post I’d love to hear from you in the comments at the bottom.
 Equally any thoughts, feelings or suggestions about anything at else is also very welcome!
 Thanks for reading.)